Ashlalala/aajonusnet/md/QNA/Q&A Of June 10, 2007.md

 Q: [unintelligible]

 A: You can get it at whole foods.
 Rawsome, you know, you get a better quality at Rawsome.
 Do you know where Rawsome is?
 No, you won't find it anywhere.
-655 Rose Avenue.
 665 Rose Avenue.

 Q: Only on Wednesdays and Saturdays.

 A: Wednesdays and Saturdays.

-Q: Do you mix honey and butter for minor pain?
+Q: Do you mix honey and butter for nerve pain?
 How long of a process is that?

 A: A few minutes.